csci312a-s18/project-skeleton/README.md

 ## Running the Application

 The combined application, client and server, can be run with `npm start` in the top-level directory. `npm start` launches the CRA development server on http://localhost:3000 and the backend server on http://localhost:3001.
 By setting the `proxy` field in the client `package.json`, the client development server will proxy any unrecognized requests to the server.
+By default this starts the server in hot-reloading mode (like with the client application).

 ## Testing